 Sending Emails that People Want to Read

 And sometimes Peep even sends stand-alone promotional emails, just promoting the one thing he wants to promote because he earned the right to do so.
-Be like Peep, Peep is a master at this marketing game.

 Another great example would be Nat Eliason with his newsletter, Medley.
 He is constantly sending you cool stuff from the internet, usually, they are things that we are living now, which makes the newsletter fun and relevant, and a must-read.